ABC-iRobotics/fanuc-webcontrol/README.md

 ## Example usage
 Run the WEBMOTION tp program on the controller or open a browser and type: http://robotIP/md/webpanel.htm and click on the `Start` button (`Reset` may be needed)
-- JOG: jogging the robot (Push and hold down a button, but only use just one at the same time!)
+- JOG: Jogging the robot (Push and hold down a button, but only use just one at the same time!)
-- POSE: move the TCP to a predefined position (Click on a button, and wait until the robot completes the movement.) **Important: SEE NOTE NO.2**
-- CART: move the TCP +/-xyz direction and/or rotate it in the currently selected tool coordinate system.
+- CART: Move the TCP +/-xyz direction and/or rotate it in the currently selected tool coordinate system.
 (Push and hold down a button, but only use just one at the same time!)
+- SET:
+..* Set the axis limits.
+The default values are 0, thus you have to change these to make possible any movement.
+..* Move the TCP to a predefined position (Click on a button, and wait until the robot completes the movement.) **Important: SEE NOTE NO.2**

 ## Notes
 1. You can change the default steps (1 degree, 3 mm) in the javascript part of the `webpanel.htm`.
 In this case you may also have to update the `setInt` variable in this file.